The Temple (Lovecraft short story): Connections

 Like Dagon, The Temple is a nautical story with a World War I background.
 The theme of submerged cities with non-human worshipers recurs in Lovecraft's later works, most notably The Call of Cthulhu and The Shadow over Innsmouth.

 A sort of sequel can be found in the form of a role-playing game The City in the Sea, where up to four characters must journey by submersible to the temple of the Mythos god Gloon (the malign force behind the events in "The Temple" whose human disguise is depicted by the ivory carving in that story) and end his threat to the human race.
 This game and its play mechanics may be found in Cthulhu Now, published in 1987 by Chaosium.
 The Lovecraftian adventure video game Prisoner of Ice (1995) also takes place in a submarine, but during World War II.
+"The Deep" by Rjurik Davidson, originally published 2001 in Inferno! issue 25 (ISBN 1841541338), adapts the plot to the Warhammer Fantasy fictional universe.

+In 2009, Manga artist Gou Tanabe adapted "The Temple" in the manga magazine Comic BEAM.
+The adaptation changes the time period to World War II.
+It was later collected with the artist’s adaptations of "The Hound" and "The Nameless City" in 2014.
+The collection would later be published in English by Dark Horse Comics in 2017.

+Canadian animator Alain Fournier adapted the story into the animated short film The Temple in 2022.